Foothill College: History

 The campus was designed by architect Ernest Kump and landscape architects Hideo Sasaki and Peter Walker, to resemble a neo-Japanese garden.
 The Foothill College was intended as a junior college for 3,500 full-time students, within the 122-acre campus, the first of many junior colleges built after World War II in California.
 Soon after its completion, Foothill was widely recognized as a pioneer, setting high standards for new campus design.

 Traditionally, Foothill serves the communities of Los Altos Hills, Los Altos, Mountain View, and Palo Alto; together these communities form the northwest corner of Silicon Valley.
 The college sits next to Interstate 280, at the interchange with El Monte Road.

+In 1965 the college opened a new lecture hall that had a wired student response system that featured buttons at each seat.
+The students were given in-lecture multiple-choice questions, and their responses were electronically tabulated for their professors.
+This pre-dated modern student response systems by decades.

 In 1993, Foothill and its sister school De Anza College became the first California Community Colleges to offer Domestic Partner benefits.
 The colleges were among a very small number of institutions of higher education to do so, with Pitzer College and the University of Iowa in 1991 and Stanford and the University of Chicago in 1992.

 On December 10, 2001, Foothill College abruptly canceled its men's basketball season after completing just six games.
 Questions arose over how housing and tuition for six international players were being paid by Tariq Abdul-Wahad, then with the NBA's Denver Nuggets and alumnus of San Jose State University.

 In 2002, a second campus was opened on the site of the former Cubberley High School in Palo Alto, in facilities leased from the Palo Alto School District.
 In September 2016, this was replaced by the Sunnyvale Center, which the college built on part of the site of the now closed Onizuka Air Force Station, preserving artefacts from the "Blue Cube" and embedding shards of its skin in walkways.
 The new center can accommodate more than 1,600 students.

 The campus serves a very large number of international students who are attempting to acquire associate degrees as the basis for transferring into prestigious American universities; according to a Community College Week survey in 2001, Foothill had the 12th highest population of international students out of all community colleges in the United States.
 The school was harshly criticized in 2002 by The Wall Street Journal for its aggressive recruitment of such students, since they are a lucrative revenue source who pay a much higher tuition.

 In 2003, to accommodate nearly 14,000 students on a campus designed for 3,500, the college began renovating almost the entire campus, including demolition and replacement of unsafe buildings.
 Two of the new buildings in the lower campus complex have green roofs topped with grass.